 Today’s healthcare workforce relies more and more on new and emerging technologies to improve the quality of care.
 More advanced monitoring systems, tablets for patient information, as well as a myriad of other tools and gadgets have made nursing and caregiving, and indeed working in healthcare, a remarkably different environment than it was even ten years ago.
 With all of these new tools to empower healthcare workers, facilities themselves may not see the same rate of upgrades.

 While workers may perform better with specific technologies, this improvement will only matter if the worker’s team and the whole facility can communicate efficiently.
 This is as true for hospitals and hospices as it is for senior living facilities and general practitioner offices.
 The best technology available today to provide seamless communication across all channels is a hosted unified communications platform, or hosted UC.

-Here are a few ways a Hosted UC can modernise the healthcare workplace:
+Here are a few ways Hosted UC can modernize the healthcare workplace:

 Deployment and management of a Hosted UC